Herbertkartel/alx-low_level_programming/0x14-bit_manipulation/README.md

-A funtion sets bit to 0 at given index
+A function gets the number of bits flipped form n to m